-ART 361 PRINTMAKING II
+ART 361 3 PRINTMAKING II

-This advanced studio course builds on the methods and processes established in Printmaking I. Focusing on lithography, students continue an in-depth study of printmaking as a form of art.
-Prerequisite: ART 360 or instructor consent.
+This advanced studio course builds on the methods and processes established in Printmaking I. With an emphasis on lithography, students continue an in-depth study of printmaking as a form of art.
+Prerequisite: ART 261 or instructor consent.
 As needed.